hanikene/Meal-Crafter/README.md

 # Meal Crafter - AI-Powered Meal Preparation App

-Meal Crafter is a web application built with Next.js v13 that utilizes AI to provide personalized meal recommendations based on user inputs, including ingredients, allergies, and dietary preference.
-Additionally, it offers the ability to generate meal images using Midjourney by web scraping Discord with puppeteer.
-This README provides an overview of the project, how to set it up, and how to use it.
+Meal Crafter is a web application built with Next.js v13 that utilizes AI to provide personalized meal recommendations based on user inputs, including ingredients, allergies, and dietary preferences.
+Additionally, it offers the ability to generate meal images using Midjourney by web scraping Discord with Puppeteer.

 ## Demo